 Magazzino Italian Art Foundation and Casa Italiana Zerilli-Marimò at New York University co-present a solo exhibition and new site-specific work by Renato Leotta.
 Following his fellowship at the American Academy in Rome, Leotta took up residence in Cold Spring and continued his research on the relationship between the built and natural environment across three locations in New York state: the Hudson Valley, shores of Long Island, and New York City.

-Opening on May 2, 2019, Leotta premiered a new installation that responds to the grounds surrounding Magazzino Italian Art Foundation, in conjunction with a presentation of new and recent sculptures, and multimedia works on view at Casa Italiana in New York City.
-Renato Leotta marks the third collaboration between Casa Italiana and Magazzino and expands on the two institutions’ mutual commitment to exhibiting the work of contemporary Italian artists in the United States.
-The opening reception took place on April 30, 2019 from 6 -8 pm at Casa Italiana.
+On May 2, 2019, Leotta premiered a new installation that responds to the grounds surrounding Magazzino Italian Art Foundation, in conjunction with a presentation of new and recent sculptures, and multimedia works on view at Casa Italiana in New York City.
+Renato Leotta marked the third collaboration between Casa Italiana and Magazzino and expanded on the two institutions’ mutual commitment to exhibiting the work of contemporary Italian artists in the United States.
+The opening reception took place on April 30, 2019 from 6:00 - 8:00pm at Casa Italiana.

 “We are thrilled to collaborate with Casa Italiana to bring this exhibition of Renato’s work to New York.
 Our institutions want to create programs that foster a meaningful connection between Italian and American cultures,” states Vittorio Calabrese, director of Magazzino Italian Art Foundation.
 “Renato’s work investigates moments of connection between land and sea.
 With poignancy, Renato unravels a common thread that sheds light on how we experience and understand our environments.”